pantheon-systems/documentation/source/content/email.md

 ### Why does my site receive several requests to autodiscover.xml?

-This `autodiscover.xml` is associated with the use of mail software and errors can occur when the mail software incorrectly and repeatedly calls for an "autodiscover.xml" file.
+This `autodiscover.xml` is associated with the use of mail software and errors can occur when the mail software incorrectly and repeatedly calls for an `autodiscover.xml` file.
 If left unmanaged, this may eventually start using unnecessary resources and can result in a slower site.

-You can block the requests to help mitigate the resource usage that `autodiscover.xml` can cause.
-You can add a new DNS CNAME record that points `autodiscover.xml` at a non-working IP address that is guaranteed to reject all connections.
+To avoid making Drupal or WordPress do the work of serving a 404, and to avoid getting billed for junk traffic, you can configure `pantheon.yml` to ignore instances of `autodiscover.xml`.